 Benchmark share indices ended higher on Tuesday helped by gains in software technology shares after better-than-expected fourth quarter earnings from Tata Consultancy Services boosted investor sentiment.

 ____________________________________________ (Updated at 14:32 hrs)

+Analysts expected the company to report a net profit of Rs 2,861 crore in the recently concluded quarter.
+TCS had reported a net profit of Rs 2,803 crore in the previous quarter.
+Infosys and Wipro have spurted between 2-4%.
+Other notable gainers include Tata Power, Coal India, Hindalco, HUL, Hero Moto and BHEL, all gaining between 1-2%.
+On the losing side, L&T is the top Sensex loser, down by almost 2.5%.
 Telecom service providers are facing selling pressure on concerns that the steep increase in spectrum reserve price proposed by the telecom regulator would result in huge capital expenditure.
 The Telecom Regulatory Authority of India has proposed a high reserve price for telecom spectrum to be auctioned, at nearly Rs 3,622 crore per MHz in the 1,800-MHz band for GSM services.
 Bharti Airtel and Idea Cellular were down 3% each.
 BSE market breadth was marginally negative with 1,373 declines and 1,204 gainers.